Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 To Escape

-No matter how happy some dogs are in their homes, they can suffer from wanderlust: the overwhelming desire to get out and explore areas outside their own domain.
-Some breeds are more prone to wanderlust than others.
-And this is another case of human intervention strengthening the desire.
-Dogs that were bred to patrol a territory, perhaps protecting livestock, are more likely to want to get out and see what’s beyond the fences.
-Jack Russells are known for being skilled escapologists and as well as being able to clear tall fences and walls, they can dig under barriers in some cases.
+No matter how happy some dogs are in their homes, they can suffer from wanderlust.
+Some breeds are more prone to escape than others.
+This is another case of human intervention that strengthens the desire.
+Dogs bred to patrol a territory, perhaps protecting livestock, are likelier to want to get out and see what’s beyond the fences.
+Jack Russells are known for being skilled escape artists, and they can dig under barriers in some cases and clear tall fences and walls.

 To Hunt Prey

-Jack Russells and some other hunting breeds were originally raised to hunt animals like foxes and badgers: animals that have their hides underground.
-The ability to dig meant that these dogs were not only able to follow animals down existing holes, but they could excavate entrances and create routes into their quarry’s territory.
+Jack Russells and other hunting breeds were initially raised to hunt animals like foxes and badgers, which have underground habitats.
+They can follow animals down existing holes, excavate entrances, and create routes into their quarry’s territory.

 To Hide “Treasure”